john-cd/rust_howto/src/domains/cloud.md

 ## Dapr

-[Dapr][dapr-web]⮳ is a portable, event-driven, serverless runtime for building distributed applications across cloud and edge.
+[Dapr][dapr-website]⮳ is a portable, event-driven, serverless runtime for building distributed applications across cloud and edge.

 [Dapr SDK for Rust][dapr-rust-sdk-github]⮳